m4sterbunny/Demo/source/pages/portfolio.rst

 Dividing my competencies into writing vs. editing is a massive oversimplification of what I do.

-I have two clients, for example, for whom I am a key part of the content pipeline.
-That means I may be given an article to write, which I might do.
+I have two clients, for example, for whom I was a key part of the content pipeline.
+That means I may have be given an article to write, or I suggest an article relevant to their needs.
 Alternatively, I might write the major part and then hand off to an internal SME when I reach my tech threshold.
 After which, I become the editor for the piece.

 So, some articles I will have written for them, others I edited, and others, both!
 In some instances, I did both and then brought multiple articles together to form a long-form white paper or e-book.